as223my/blog/entry02.md

 I took a sneak peak on redux and react and I'm VERY confused.
 I'm hoping that after the next week the concept has become less foggy, atleast for a little little bit ;).

+---

+####Comments

+[David](https://github.com/krawaller): Here's a (rather late, sorry) quick advice (that I should have put front and center on the course page, sorry again) - **Look at React first**, and save Redux and the Router for later.
+Start with the Getting Started tutorial on React's homepage, and only move on when you feel that you've grokked that.
+Hang in there, as we said before, the hill is steep but short! :)